Talking therapies (including counselling, psychotherapy and CBT)

 Cognitive behavioural therapy (CBT)

-How do talking therapies work?
+What do talking therapies involve?

 How can talking therapies help someone with dementia?